We share our thoughts, observations, and experience, buying and selling property in PEI...

 There are a number of farms for sale in Prince Edward Island as farmers are aging and their children are not interested in taking over the family farm business.

-The island saw an influx of members of the Mennonite community over the past few years as farms with acreage in PEI are a lot more affordable than land in Ontario.
+The island saw an influx of members of the Mennonite community a few years ago as farms with acreage in PEI are a lot more affordable than land in Ontario.

 Farmland prices are definitely increasing in Prince Edward Island so whether you want to farm on a large scale, homestead, hobby farm, or invest for cash flow, now might be a good time to buy.